khulnasoft-lab/design.khulnasoft.com/contents/content/voice-and-tone.md

 | --- | --- |
 | Click the Designs tab. | You will need to click the Designs tab. |
 | To see what’s changed, choose a branch or enter a commit. | Choosing a branch or entering a commit will show you what’s changed. |

-## Contractions

-Contractions are encouraged and can create a friendly and informal tone, especially in tutorials, instructional documentation, and user interfaces.
-To learn more about when to avoid contractions, please check the [GitLab Documentation Style Guide](https://docs.gitlab.com/ee/development/documentation/styleguide/index.html#contractions).